Aman15-design/Study-Resources/System-Design/LLD/Solid_Principles.md

 ## 5. Dependency Inversion Principle (DIP)

 High-level modules should not depend on low-level modules; both should depend on abstractions.
+Classes should on interfaces rahter than concrete classes.

 ### Example Without DIP